Let’s sail the ship!

 The Backend lads are more profound to the ingestion of logic to the layouts for the front-end.
 Server-side development is another name for backend development.
 It’s the technical term used for the behind the curtain activities that occur when some user or the client is tapping on his LCD/LED.

 1.PHP training course

-Zend professionals provide backend course in PHP of various levels depending upon the knowledge and skill set of a person.
-Naming from PHP Fundamentals I, II, III, PHP Foundations for IBM i.
+Zend professionals provide back-end courses in PHP of various levels depending upon a person's knowledge and skillset and naming from PHP Fundamentals I, II, III, PHP Foundations for IBM i.

-PHP Fundamentals I guides you through with basics of programming to the class exercises meant for devising a reinforce key language concepts.
+PHP Fundamentals I guide you through programming basics to the class exercises meant for devising and reinforcing key language concepts.
 Fundamentals II meant for intermediate level teaching you the concepts of higher structure class enabling the industry best practices in your lap.
-Fundamentals III meant for experienced professionals sharing more hands-on principals of Software Architecture
+Fundamentals III meant for experienced professionals sharing more hands-on principles of Software Architecture

-The IBM i level course is for those who are strictly bound to RPG programmers with a firm understanding of the language.
-The course covers IBM i databases along with Toolkit differences including the substantial practice of binary coding parts.
+The IBM I level course is for those who are strictly bound to RPG programmers with a firm understanding of the language.
+This web development course covers IBM I databases along with Toolkit differences, including the substantial practice of binary coding parts.

 2. Python for Backend

-If one really wants to reach to the peak of the Backend mountain, then the Sentdex on youtube provides an excellent and in-depth concept clearance in his tutorial and all this happens live.
-It’s a 12 episode course.
+If one really wants to reach the peak of the Backend mountain, then the Sentdex on youtube provides an excellent and in-depth concept clearance in his tutorial, and all this happens live.
+It's a 12 episode course.

 High level, code rapidly, neat and clean with the pragmatic design.
 The wheel one invented needs no further tweaks unless new features are on your mind.
-Talking about the security, Django seriously takes this issue into consideration as it aids in removing most common mistakes from the security perspective.
+Talking about security, Django seriously considers this issue as it aids in removing the most common mistakes from the security perspective.

 Mean Stack Development